klevu/jsv2-early-adopters/components/add-to-cart/README.md

-# Add to cart base component
+# Add to Cart - Base Component

 >**Note:**
 >This is base component for product add to cart functionality.
 As it is a component it won't have any output on UI.
 It only initialize core functions.